CodeFromAnywhere/sensible/README.md

 Sensible's mission is to boost the productivity of 100.000+ Software Developers, making it as easy as possible to build a high-quality full-stack mobile/desktop app/website.

 Wanna try?
-Just enter `yarn create sensible-app APPNAME` and see the magic.
+Just enter `yarn create sensible-app APPNAME` and see the magic, or [check out this demo](https://www.sensibleframework.co/demo)

 ## Documentation